zainkhan1994/openai-memory-search/README.md

 Copy
 Edit
 flattened_output/conversations.jsonl
-You can flatten OpenAI exports using embed_and_index.py or any tool that outputs {"content": "...", "role": "..."} per line.
+You can flatten OpenAI exports using embed_and_index.py or any tool that outputs: {"content": "...", "role": "..."} per line.

 🚀 Embed Your Memory
-bash
-Copy
-Edit

 python embed_and_index.py
 Generates zain_index.faiss + zain_metadata.json

 Skips oversized or invalid messages automatically

 🧠 Query Your Mind
-bash
-Copy
-Edit

 python semantic_search.py
 Example queries: